Human papillomavirus (HPV) is the most widespread sexually transmitted infection (STI) in the United States.

 Low-risk HPVs can cause warts.
 They generally produce little to no other symptoms.
 They tend to resolve on their own without any long-term effects.

 High-risk HPVs are more aggressive forms of the virus that may require medical treatment.
 Sometimes, they can also cause cell changes that may lead to cancer.

 If you have an infection that won’t go away, you may begin to notice genital warts on your:

 Warts may also occur on the back of your throat.
 If you notice any abnormal skin changes in these areas, see a doctor immediately for further evaluation.

-Both men and women can contract HPV from having vaginal, anal, or oral sex with an infected partner.
-Most people infected with HPV unknowingly pass it on to their partner because they’re unaware of their own HPV status.
+Both men and women can contract HPV from having vaginal, anal, or oral sex with someone who has an infection.
+Most people who have an HPV infection unknowingly transmit it to their partner because they’re unaware of their own HPV status.

 Although HPV is common in both men and women, health problems resulting from HPV are less common in men.
 Three male subpopulations are at an increased risk for developing HPV-related health problems.
 These include:

 - uncircumcised men